ibm-ecm/ibm-content-navigator-samples/icn-dojo-nls/README.md

 2. Update the path to the Dojo toolkit full source archive file in the [gradle.properties](/icn-dojo-nls/gradle.properties) file.
 3. Copy file ecm.js.jgz from the 'IBM/ECMClient/configure/explodedformat/navigator/ecm' directory to the 'ecm' directory.
 4. Copy the root resource bundle file of ICN, navigator/ecm/nls/messages.js, to the 'ecm/nls' directory.
-5. Copy localized resource bundles for the additional languages to the 'ecn/nls' directory.
+5. Copy localized resource bundles to the 'ecn/nls' directory.
 Each resource bundle needs to be in a directory named as the ISO language code of the language as below.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ecm/<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ecm.js<br/>